Bielgomes/Fastipy/README.md

 - [ ] Add integration to test libraries.
 - [ ] Add an automatic way to send messages with different formats without calling a function like json().
+- [ ] Add timeout setting for routes.

 ### Added